triazo/immersive_scaler/Readme.md

   and the foot, what percentage should be used by the thigh, vs the calf.
 This helps get the knee in the right place when using full body.

-- **Custom Arm Ratio**: This option corresponds to vrchat's `--custom-arm-ratio` launch option.
-When the number provided here matches the number passed as an argument (or the default, 0.4537), scale by arm mode should be identical to scale by height mode.
-This option is useful to quickly get an avatar with arms that are the right length.
-The default is vrchat's default but it's reccomended to lower it a tiny bit to match your own preference.
-I personally go around 0.43, and 0.415 was used in a previous vrchat beta.

 - **Extra Leg Length**: In case no configuration where the avatar's feet touch the floor looks any good, you can have the avatar's feet